bobbicodes/ctrain/README.md

 ## Current bugs

 1. It actually evaluates the expressions you enter, so it will freak out and crash if you put in something that doesn't make sense.
-I have to figure out how to evaluate the answer only if it is a valid answer.
-But how do you evaluate that?

 2. It has no concept of restricted functions in your answer.
 It's just a dirty free-for-all.